 DOMINICAN REPUBLIC - Finance

-Governor, the Central Bank of the Dominican Republic
+Governor, Central Bank of the Dominican Republic (BCRD)

-Héctor Valdez Albizu was born in 1947 and graduated in Economics in 1971 from the Autonomous University of Santo Domingo.
+Héctor Valdez Albizú was born in 1947 and graduated in Economics in 1971 from the Autonomous University of Santo Domingo.
 He began his career at the Central Bank of the Dominican Republic (BCRD) in 1970 as a Technical Assistant in the Economic Research Department.
-After rising through the ranks, he first became Governor in 1994.
-He was reconfirmed in that office in August 1996 by the then President Dr. Leonel Fernandez Reyna, and was granted the rank of Cabinet Minister, occupying that position until August 16, 2000.
+Having risen through the ranks, he first became Governor in 1994.
+He was reconfirmed in that office in August 1996 by the then President Leonel Fernandez Reyna, and appointed Cabinet Minister, occupying that position until August 16, 2000.
 Again, on August 16, 2004, President Reyna, appointed him Governor of the BCRD.
-He was reconfirmed as such in 2006, 2008, and 2010, and again in August 2012 by the new President, Danilo Medina.
+He was reconfirmed in the role in 2006, 2008, and 2010, and again in August 2012 by new President, Danilo Medina.

 The strong macroeconomic performance of the Dominican Republic over the past eight years, as well as the country’s political stability, legal security, and social peace, have been the main incentives attracting new businesses and investors.
 Since 2005, the Dominican Republic has posted average annual growth of 6.7%, above the Latin American average of 4.3% for the period.
 In addition, we controlled inflation at an average of 6.2% during this period and enjoyed relative exchange rate stability, with an average depreciation of 3.2%.
 These favorable results were achieved thanks to structural reforms in the financial system and the use of more open trade policies and strategies.